 Buy a house

-People looking to sell or buy new homes will most-likely be kept on standby until further notice with the Federal Housing Administration temporarily very short on staff.
-FHA inquiries regarding changes in mortgage and refinancing will also be paused for the duration of the shutdown.
+People looking to sell or buy new homes will most-likely be among the ones which will be kept in standby until further notice.
+Federal Housing Administration inquiries regarding changes in mortgage and refinanciation are also expected to stop being issued.

 Get a loan or technical assistance for a small business